Mango (singer): Breakthrough and success

 His breakthrough came in 1985 with the album Australia, from which the single "Il viaggio" was performed by Mango at the Sanremo Music Festival of the same year.
-In 1986 he released Odissea, which was a turning point in his career and contains some of his most famous songs, "Lei verrà" and "Oro".
+In 1986 he released Odissea, a turning point in his career containing some of his most famous songs, "Lei verrà" and "Oro".
 The album saw the collaboration of Brian Auger on the keyboards.
 1987's Adesso includes the successful single "Bella d'estate", co-written with Lucio Dalla.

 Other notable records are Sirtaki (1990), from which famous singles such as the title-track, "Nella mia città" and "Come Monna Lisa" were extracted, and Come l'acqua (1992), known for the song "Mediterraneo".
 The album featured the involvement of musicians like drummer Manu Katché and bassist Pino Palladino.
 Around this time, Mango also recorded three albums in Spanish: Ahora (1987), Hierro y Fuego (1988) and a Spanish version of Sirtaki (1991).
 On 30 April 1988 the single "Flor de Verano", Spanish version of "Bella d'estate" from Ahora, peaked at number No. 1 on the Spain's Los 40 Principales.
 Mango participated at the 1995 Sanremo Music Festival with the song "Dove vai", accompanied by world musician Ayub Ogada.

 Credo (1997) contains the single "Luce" which was performed by Mango along with Zenîma at the 1998 Sanremo Music Festival; an English version of the song called "Light" was included in the 1998 reissue.
 Peter Gabriel's guitarist David Rhodes and Simple Minds's drummer Mel Gaynor played on the record.
 The track "Amore per te", from the album Visto così (1999), was used as the Italian theme of the telenovela El Privilegio de Amar.
+Another successful album, Disincanto (2002), was supported by the singles "La rondine" and the title track.
 In 2004 he released Ti Porto in Africa, which went double platinum.
 His last work is La terra degli aquiloni, released in 2011.
 The album featured a Carlos Gardel cover of the song "Volver".